The Bandwidth Theorem in Sparse Graphs

 We now give a brief sketch of the proof of Theorem~\ref{thm:maink}.
 Ultimately, our goal is to apply the sparse blow-up lemma, Lemma~\ref{thm:blowup}, to find an embedding of $H$ into $G$.
 Thus, the proof boils down to obtaining the required conditions.
-But there is a catch: this is not as such possible, as for any lower-regular partition of $G$ there can be some exceptional vertices which are `badly behaved' with respect to the partition.
+But there is a catch: this is not as such possible, as for any lower-regular partition of $G$ there can be $O(p^{-2})$ exceptional vertices which are `badly behaved' with respect to the partition.
 These vertices will never satisfy the conditions of the sparse blow-up lemma, and we will have to deal with them beforehand.
 We will do this by `pre-embedding' some vertices of $H$ to cover the exceptional vertices, and then apply the sparse blow-up lemma to complete the embedding of $H$ into $G$, using image restrictions to ensure we really obtain an embedding of $H$.
 Let us now fill in a few more details.

 We start by obtaining, in the lemma for $G$, Lemma~\ref{lem:G}, a lower-regular partition of $G$ into parts $V_0$ and $V_{i,j}$ for $i\in[r]$ (where $r$ may be large but is bounded above by a constant) and $j\in [k]$ with several extra properties.
-The most important properties are that $|V_0|=O\big(p^{-2}\big)$, that the corresponding reduced graph, which we call $R^k_r$, has high minimum degree and contains a \emph{backbone graph}, that is, contains the edge $(i,j),(i',j')$ whenever $|i=i'|\le 1$ and $j\neq j'$, that the lower-regular pairs $(V_{i,j},V_{i,j'})$ are not just lower-regular but super-regular, and that all vertices outside $V_0$ have inheritance properties with respect to all lower-regular pairs.
+The most important properties are that $|V_0|=O\big(p^{-2}\big)$, that the corresponding reduced graph, which we call $R^k_r$, on the vertex set $[r]\times[k]$ has high minimum degree and contains a so-called backbone graph on which the partition does not merely provide lower-regular pairs but super-regular pairs, and that all vertices outside $V_0$ have inheritance properties with respect to all lower-regular pairs.
+Here, a \emph{backbone graph} has all edges between $(i,j)$ and $(i',j')$ with $|i-i'|\le 1$ and $j\neq j'$.
+One should think of the backbone graph as consisting of copies of $K_k$ (one for each $i\in[r]$) connected in a linear order; and the high minimum degree of $R^k_r$ ensures that each $K_k$ extends to $K_{k+1}$ in $R^k_r$.
 In short, if the exceptional vertices $V_0$ did not exist, this partition, together with a corresponding partition of $V(H)$, would be what we need to apply the sparse blow-up lemma.